 The results of this project will (1) mitigate total social costs of fires at both the community and the building scales, and (2) realize an important part of NIST's strategic roadmap on innovative fire protection technologies.4

-Task 1: Smart building technology and robotics.
+Task 1: Smart building technology.
 Automated building sensors and controls are common in commercial buildings.
 They are just emerging, however, in residential buildings through home automation and energy conservation efforts, including smart grid.
 From a fire perspective, these residential buildings will have some environmental sensors and minimum controls that are associated with the fire alarm control panel, if one exists.
-This panel collects and analyzes fire-related information from the sensors and can actuate sprinklers if a fire is detected.
+This panel collects and analyzes fire-related information from the sensors if a fire is detected.
 That information is currently governed by the National Electrical Manufacturers Association standard (NEMA SB30).
-A short-term objective of this task is to extend the capability of the NEMA standard to enable integration with Tasks 2 and 3.
+A long-term objective of this task is to extend the capability of the NEMA standard to enable integration with Tasks 2 and 3.